jcardtel/user-feedback/README.md

 2. **Create a GitHub Issue**:
    - Navigate to the "Issues" tab in this repository.
    - Click on "New Issue" and describe your feedback in detail.
-   - Apply the appropriate label: either the extension’s slug name for publisher feedback or `github team` for GitHub product team feedback.
+   - Apply the appropriate label: either the extension’s slug name for publisher feedback or `github team` for feedback around extensibility (tooling, bugs, questions, feature requests) in general.

-3. **Engage with Publishers or the GitHub Team**: After submitting your issue, either the extension’s publisher or a GitHub team member may respond to gather more details or provide updates.
+3. **Engage with Publishers or the GitHub Team**: After submitting your issue, either the Extension publisher or a GitHub team member may respond to gather more details or provide updates.
 Keep an eye on the issue thread for any follow-up.

-4. **Stay Organized**: Make sure your feedback is relevant to the specific Copilot Extension.
-General questions should be labeled as `General`.
+4. **Stay Organized**: Make sure your feedback is addressed to the specific Copilot Extension or the GitHub product team by appliying the corresponding label.
+For status updates, you can turn on Issue notifications in the right-hand sidebar.

 Your feedback is vital in helping us improve Copilot Extensions during this beta phase.